MikeGriffinReborn/EntitySpaces/README.md

 ## SelectAllExcept

-SelectAllExcept() is not really a SubQuery, just a convenient enhancement that allows you to select all except one or more listed columns.
+SelectAllExcept() is just a convenient way to select all columns except one or more listed columns.

 ```c#
 // We don't want to bring back the huge photo